 Let’s start with performance.
 High performance apparel has become commonplace in the world of football and athletics overall.
 Whether it is moisture wicking, thermal tech or compression fabrics, the root of these apparel advancements lies in synthetic fabrics.
-Polyester (made from building block petrochemicals like ethylene and benzene) is the most common synthetic material used in performance apparel.
+Polyester (made from building block petrochemicals like ethylene and xylene) is the most common synthetic material used in performance apparel.
 One of its best functions is its ability to pull sweat away from the skin to the exterior of the clothing.
-Moisture resistant coatings such as Gore-Tex (i.e., expanded polytetrafluoroethylene made from ethylene as a starting material) are added to the top of the material to repel the outside elements such as rain or snow while allowing breathability for sweat to escape.

 And what about safety?
 Advancements in sports equipment are often made with safety in mind especially with an eye on reducing the number of concussions.
 Football helmets are made from polycarbonate (a type of plastic) shells due to its high strength and low weight.
-Padding inside the helmet is made of a combination of vinyl foams (made from ethylene as a starting material) while the chin straps and cup are made of polyester.
+Padding inside the helmet is made of a combination of polyurethane foams (made from ethylene and toluene as starting materials) while the chin straps and cup are made of polyester.
 Face guards are often made of plastic-coated steel and the helmet itself has multiple paint coatings (made from petrochemicals).

 And don’t forget about other uses of petrochemical-based products in the game.
 Uniforms aside, petrochemical-based products also are used in multiple places on the field whether it is the kicking tee, the football field markers used by the refs or the padding used around the goal posts.
 About half of all NFL teams currently play their games on synthetic turf which consist of “grass” blades often made from petrochemical based materials such as polyethylene (made from the petrochemical ethylene) and polypropylene (made from the petrochemical propylene).
 The turf requires minimal resources and maintenance while saving millions of gallons of water each year and eliminates the need for fertilizer.
 Petrochemicals are even revolutionizing the construction of the stadiums themselves, as our previous blog on the Minnesota Vikings’ new stadium shows.